j201/meta-marked/README.md

 The `meta-marked` function behaves exactly the same as [`marked`](http://github.com/chjj/marked#usage), except for the following:

-- Instead of returning a parsed string, `meta-marked` returns an object with two properties: `meta`, which contains the metadata object or `null` if metadata isn't found, and `html`, which contains the parsed HTML.
+- Instead of returning a parsed string, `meta-marked` returns an object with the following properties:
+	- `meta` contains the metadata object or `null` if metadata isn't found
+	- `html` contains the parsed HTML
+	- `markdown` contains the text of the markdown section of the string
 - `metaMarked.noMeta` is a reference to the `marked` function, so it can be used to avoid parsing metadata.

 In order to include metadata in a document, insert YAML at the top of the document surrounded by `---` and `...`.
 Note that if the given string doesn't start with `---`, it will not be interpreted as having metadata.